Geometric zeta functions for higher rank p-adic groups

 for every $\ga\in\Ga\sm\{ 1\}$ and every $n\in\N$. \item If two closed geodesics $c,c'$ in $\Ga\bs\CB$ are homotopic, then there are preimages $\tilde c,\tilde c'$ in $\CB$ which are closed by the same $\ga\in\Ga$. \item For a given $\ga\in\Ga$ let

-Then $P_\ga$ is a convex subset of the building $\CB$ which is a union of parallel geodesics and $\ga$ acts by translation along these geodesics.
+Then $P_\ga$ is a convex subset of the building $\CB$ which is a union of parallel geodesic lines and $\ga$ acts by translation along these geodesics.
 The set $P_\ga$ equals the set of all geodesics in $\CB$ which are closed by $\ga$.
 Consequently, the closed geodesics closed by a given $\ga$ all have the same length. \end{enumerate} \end{proposition}

 \begin{proof} (a) Let $\Ga\in\Ga\sm\{1\}$.
 As $\Ga$ is torsion-free, the element $\ga$ has no fixed point in $\CB$.
 As $\ga$ preserves the simplicial structure on $\CB$, the function $p\mapsto d(p,\ga p)$ attains a minimal value $m>0$.
-The set $P= P_\ga$ defined above therefore is well-defined and non-empty.
+The set $P= P_\ga$ defined above is therefore well-defined and non-empty.
 We first claim that $P$ is a union of $\ga$-stable geodesic lines on each of which $\ga$ acts by a translation.
-So let $p\in P$ and let $z$ be in the line segment between $p$ and $\ga p$.
+Let $p\in P$ and let $z$ be on the line segment between $p$ and $\ga p$.
 Then we have

 As $m$ is minimal, we have equality and the geodesic from $z$ to $\ga z$ is the composite of $\ol{z,\ga p}$ and $\ol{\ga p,\ga z}$, which means that the line segment $\ol{p,\ga z}$ is geodesic.
 We repeat this construction with $z$ in place of $p$ and in this way extend $\ol{p,\ga p}$ to a geodesic line which is preserved by $\ga$ and on which $\ga$ acts by translation.
 This proves (a) and parts of (d)